North American Brand Ambassador—Distell

-Ontario is home to him though.
-In Josh’s words, “now that I am back I couldn’t imagine a better place to be than at the Wayne Gretzky Distillery, making Canadian whisky that proudly bares the name of a true Canadian icon.”
+Ontario is home to him, though.
+In Josh’s words, “now that I am back I couldn’t imagine a better place to be than at the Wayne Gretzky Distillery, making Canadian whisky that proudly bears the name of a true Canadian icon.”

 UK Scotch Malt Whisky Society Ambassador